Pictures just don’t do Black’s Beach San Diego justice. The dramatic Torrey Pines cliffs and Pacific Ocean waves are nothing short of breathtaking.

 That being said, those lacking significant experience should avoid this surfing location.
 The riptide from Scripps Canyon can be difficult to overcome.
 Likewise, only strong swimmers should attempt to hit the water.

 Regardless of experience with swimming or surfing, it’s important to remain within sight of a lifeguard at all times.
 These hardworking individuals are well aware of how dangerous the beach’s rough waters can be, as they often need to make rescues.
 While these typically involve rip currents, lifeguards also often rescue visitors who struggle to navigate the Torrey Pines cliffs.

 FAQs About Black’s Beach in La Jolla

 Can you surf at black’s beach?

 Black’s Beach is well-known as a prime surf spot and one of California’s most underrated surfing locations.
-Keep in mind, due to the powerful swells and strong currents, this beach is not recommended for beginner surfers.
+Keep in mind, due to the powerful swells and strong currents, this beach is not recommended for beginner surfers or inexperienced swimmers.

 Where is black’s beach located?

-Black’s Beach sits along the rocky La Jolla coastline, just below the Torrey Pines Gliderport and just north of La Jolla Shores.
+Black’s Beach sits along the rocky La Jolla coastline, just below the Torrey Pines Gliderport and just north of La Jolla Shores Beach.
 Black Beach is a part of Torrey Pines State Beach.

 What is the address for black’s beach San Diego?